joeywu63/financial_planner/d1/product-and-planning.md

 ## Product Details

-#### Q1: What are you planning to build?

- * Short (1 - 2 min' read)
- * Start with a single sentence, high-level description of the product.
- * Be clear - Describe the problem you are solving in simple terms.
- * Be concrete.
-For example:
-    * What are you planning to build?
-Is it a website, mobile app, browser extension, command-line app, etc.?
-    * When describing the problem/need, give concrete examples of common use cases.
- * Focus on *what* your product does, and avoid discussing *how* you're going to implement it.
-   For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
- * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

 #### High-Level Description

 Our product will be a website that will allow prospective medical school applicants in Canada to **calculate the cumulative cost of the application process**, and to **notify them of alternatives and deadlines** for various steps in the process.